Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 Siril

 As you get more comfortable with processing your images, you might take a look a Siril, which is a free open sources astro image processing package.
-A short work flow using Siril is as follows (this is very preliminary – more to come here).
+A workflow using Siril is as follows (this is very preliminary – more to come here).
+Note that some of the documentation refers to Siril 1.4, which has not been released (as of December 1, 2024).

 - Find the location for your scripts.
-It should be /user/name/Siril/Scripts.
+It should be /user/“your name”/Siril/Scripts.

 - Click on the burger (three lines) in the top right.